-The proposed change would have minimal impact on the overall character of the area.
+The proposed change is not anticipated to adversely impact the overall character of the area.
 The request, if approved, would generate trips for one household.

 - B. In determining whether an established residential neighborhood exists, the following factors must be present: - 1.
 The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features.